 When I was a kid, my mom and baba both had HUGE gardens.
 My favourite vegetable to pick and eat was fresh, sweet green peas.
 As I picked them off the stalk I think I ate as many as I put in the basket.
 No wonder she always found empty pea pods in my tracks.

 Still, to this day, fresh peas eaten raw is like eating candy for me.
 I love adding them to salads and sandwiches or just dipping them in hummus.

 Have you ever tried pea shoots?
 A great burger topping, just like on these Zucchini Burgers.

-Snap Pea Salad Ingredients
+Ingredients for Snap Pea Salad

-- raw sugar snap peas
+- raw, fresh sugar snap peas

 - pickled onions